Social Icons

 Directed by Les Mayfield

-There are some movie that are meant to be left to the idea of the past.
-Life is something like that, whenever you reminisce of something it always seems to be more exciting than it was.
-And that feeling gets passed to movies, when I was younger I cannot count the amount of times I saw Disney’s Flubber.
-I recall enjoying it much back then, but watching it now the only thing I have come to appreciate is the special effects.
-Other than that I feel the movie has a very weak script and throws scientific words around not even trying to make any sense at all.
-The movie wasted the use of the late Robin Williams who at that time was churning out movies in the 90s many of which were amazing, this was not.
+There are some movies that are meant to be left in the past.
+Life is something like that; whenever you reminisce about something, it always seems more exciting than it actually was.
+And that feeling gets passed onto movies.
+When I was younger, I can't count the number of times I saw Disney's Flubber.
+I recall enjoying it much back then, but watching it now, the only thing I’ve come to appreciate is the special effects.
+Other than that, I feel the movie has a very weak script and throws scientific words around without even trying to make any sense at all.
+The movie wasted the use of the late Robin Williams, who was churning out amazing films in the '90s, but this was not one of them.

-The movie has a very short run time, and that does not help.
-The movie introduces the problem, the cast members, the main turning point (the creation of flubber) and then it just throws them all into a pot, did not cook it well and dishes it.
+The movie has a very short runtime, and that doesn't help.
+It introduces the problem, the cast members, the main turning point (the creation of Flubber), and then just throws them all into a pot, doesn't cook it well, and dishes it out.

-The movie is a remake of another Disney movie in 1961, The Absent-Minded Professor and the screenplay was written by the classic comedy filmmaker of the 80s and 90s John Hughes.
+This movie is a remake of a 1961 Disney film, The Absent-Minded Professor, with a screenplay written by classic comedy filmmaker of the '80s and '90s, John Hughes.

-The movie introduces us to Philip (Williams), who is a very intelligent scientist and is always working on some new technology or discovery.
-His whole house is robotized and Philip seems to be living the dream – he gets to do his work, teach and has the love of a beautiful woman Sara (Marcia Gay Harden).
+The movie introduces us to Philip (Williams), a very intelligent scientist who is always working on some new technology or discovery.
+His whole house is robotized, and Philip seems to be living the dream—he gets to do his work, teach, and has the love of a beautiful woman, Sara (Marcia Gay Harden).

-The had a major engagement and Philip forgot because it was at that time he created Flubber.
+They had a major engagement, and Philip forgot because it was around that time that he created Flubber.
 Flubber is a green goo substance with enormous amounts of elasticity and kinetic energy.
-It can also transfer this energy to any substance which it is in contact with.
-Flubber is a little difficult to handle as with each bounce it gains more energy.
+It can also transfer this energy to any substance it comes into contact with.
+Flubber is a little difficult to handle, as with each bounce, it gains more energy.

-Flubber has over time not been a critically successful endeavor with many agreeing that it will be a fun movie for children and not for adults.
+Over time, Flubber has not been a critically successful endeavor, with many agreeing that it’s a fun movie for children but not for adults.

 0 comments: